norahpham/pcg_alumni_bot/pcg-alumni-bot/README.md

 matching SWE), edit the `KEYWORD_MAP` object at the top of `app.js` and add more synonyms.
 No need to touch anything else.

----

-## Costs

-- Slack app: free
-- Google Sheets publish: free
-- Railway/Render free tier: free for low-traffic bots like this (a few hundred queries/month is nothing).
-If PCG grows huge, Railway's free tier caps out around 500 hours/month — still plenty for one bot.
-- No AI API costs at all — this bot does not call Claude, OpenAI, or any LLM.
-It's keyword matching.